Climate Action Plan

 e.
 Tree replacement: The City does not reach out to those who have removed trees under permit to determine if the replacement trees have been replanted, as required.
 A simple outreach program should be established to get to better than nothing.

-Carolyn Boatsman about 2 years ago
+Carolyn Boatsman over 2 years ago

 Mercer Island is family-friendly, well-educated, wealthy, and surrounded by natural beauty.
 We are positioned to be leaders in the greatest challenge of our generation, which is, of course, to protect our free-range pets from wild coyotes.
 Just kidding!
 Seriously: we’ve got to stop adding to the planetary environmental debt, in the form of long-lived greenhouse gases, that our children will have to repay.